 There can only be one Staff Governor.
-However, Governing Bodies may appoint members of staff as Co-opted Governors subject to restrictions as explained under the relevant section below.
+However, Governing boards may appoint members of staff as Co-opted Governors subject to restrictions as explained under the relevant section below.

-Co-opted Governors are appointed by the Governing Body.
-The number of Co-opted Governors, who are eligible to be elected or appointed as Staff Governors, must not, when counted with the one Staff Governor and the Headteacher, exceed one-third of the total membership of the Governing Body.
+Co-opted Governors are appointed by the Governing board.
+The number of Co-opted Governors, who are eligible to be elected or appointed as Staff Governors, must not, when counted with the one Staff Governor and the Headteacher, exceed one-third of the total membership of the Governing board.

-Co-opted governors are people who in the opinion of the Governing Body have the skills required to contribute to the effective governance and success of the school.
+Co-opted governors are people who in the opinion of the Governing board have the skills required to contribute to the effective governance and success of the school.

 Foundation Governors are either appointed or take the role by virtue of an office that they hold.
 Where appointed, appointment is made by the person entitled under the Instrument of Government (usually the school’s founding body, church or other organisation) and for the purpose of securing:-